Rookie NYPD Officer Sumit Sulan Hailed A Hero For Quick Actions In Deadly Harlem Shooting - NewsBreak

 “We really feel hurt for the family,” Harsha Sulan said.

-Three cops and many lives were forever changed by a shocking act of deadly violence.
+Three cops and many lives were forever changed by a shocking act of violence.

+Officer Sulan was born in India.
+Just three weeks ago he helped take a gun off the streets of Harlem while answering a domestic violence call.